michael3dwards/cybertaipan/README.md

 `gedit /etc/ssh/sshd_config`

-Find 'PermitRootLogin` and make sure it's `no` and that it isn't commented out.
+Find `PermitRootLogin` and make sure it's `no` and that it isn't commented out.
 Make sure there is not # in front of it.

 ### Remove users not in readme file